Communications & Marketing Manager

 Read and recommend books (once a Librarian…), travel, see every musical theatre production in town, and spend time with my daughter, Miranda, and our dog, Ramona.

 Why are you passionate about Sound Discipline?

-I wanted to support children and families impacted by ACES.
+I was originally attracted to Sound Discipline because I wanted to support children and families impacted by ACES.
 I soon learned there is so much important work to be done in the intersection between parenting, our education system, trauma-informed practices, social-emotional learning and racial equity.
 Personally, working here has been a game-changer for me.
-It has helped me understand my own family and experiences and approach everyone I interact with in a more empathetic way.
-Because of our work, I’ve had the opportunity to see schools where all children feel like they belong and are thriving, and I want that experience for all kids.
+I better understand my own family and experiences, and approach everyone I interact with in a more empathetic way.
+Because of our work, I’ve had the opportunity to see schools where all children are thriving and feel like they belong, and I want that experience for all kids.